DR CONGO: Emotion - Papa Wemba

 Apart from Wemba’s obvious charisma and showmanship which can rather impressively be heard at points on the album, much like someone listening to James Brown could detect, Wemba’s main quality is his voice.
 There are numerous tracks where the balance struck between himself and the wonderful female backing singers, Anne Papiri and Julia Sarr, seems to be inverted as their powerful vocals often take centre stage.
-Examples of this are the song that is to my mind head and shoulders above the rest, Yolele, as well as the gospel-esque track Show Me The Way.
+Strong examples of this are the song, that is to my mind head and shoulders above the rest, Yolele, as well as the gospel-esque track Show Me The Way.
 The opening track does not only feature beautiful harmonising between Wemba and the backing singers, but is also so catchy and kicks off with an epic funky bass sound.

 However, Wemba’s voice shines the most when the instrumentation is stripped back in the albums two ballads - Rail On and Awa Y’Okeyi.
 His vocals are stunningly beautiful in both of these tracks and because of the less chaotic musical composition, nothing else detracts from it.
 After listening to these songs several times, it came as little surprise to discover that his mother was “a pleureuse” (professional mourner, who would cry and sing at funerals).
 It is clear on songs like these that the apple doesn’t fall far from the tree, as he proves that he can easily transition from a legitimate disco frontman into someone who sounds authentically pained by the lyrics he is singing.
 Yet, it is not just on the more acoustic tracks where Wemba’s vocals impress.
-Image, an uplifting tune that sounds like it could be pulled off the Lion King soundtrack and is full of busy instrumentation, sees Wemba show-off a high-pitch voice which is hauntingly similar to mbalax star Youssou N’Dour’s unique sound.
+Image, an uplifting tune full of busy instrumentation that sounds like it could be pulled off the Lion King soundtrack sees Wemba show-off a high-pitch voice which is hauntingly similar to mbalax star Youssou N’Dour’s unique sound.

 “I don’t want to be traded Because I have no price If the world is invaded by hatred It’s because we are surrounded by water I don’t want to be laughed at Black men have black skin But their brains are not black.”